mchang35/youmy-productions-20230513/README.md

       * wraparound for photos (if we reach the end, we wrap around back to the beginning)
     * Still to do:
       * have a next and previous button - done BUT not in the correct place
- * Still TO DO (general):
+ * DONE (general):
-  * Place previous and next buttons for gallery in correct spot -- HOW DID I FIX THIS?
-I TOOK THE SELECTED PHOTO AND PREV AND NEXT BUTTONS OUT OF THE COLUMNS AND JUST PUT THEM IN A SINGLE ROW
+   * Place previous and next buttons for gallery in correct spot -- solution: I took the selected photo and prev and next buttons out of the columns and put them into a single div.
    * place the big logo in the correct place (direct middle)
    * adjust for PHONE/smaller screens
-  * make the navigation bar into small lines if the screen is too small
  * FONT: Rustic Printed (for ALL text)